jack-norrie/jack-norrie.github.io/_posts/2025-05-05-Backpropagation:-A-Modern-Explanation.md

 Unfortunately, this is where most introductory texts end their discussion on automatic differentiation.
 I believe this does a huge disservice to budding deep learning practitioners.
 It leaves them thinking that in order to perform gradient descent on their networks, they must define them in a way amenable to the above procedure, i.e. constraining their network architectures to sequential layers that conform to the above layer function forms.
 Suddenly, every new neural network compute unit they learn about needs to fit into the above layered framework.
 For example, convolutional  layers are thought of in terms of sparse matrix multiplications with weight sharing, concatenation layers are framed in terms of combining previously block diagonal matrix computations, batch normalisation layers correspond to various multiplications by diagonal matrices, etc. These misconceptions might be admissible if they remained in the realm of the abstract, but many of these misconceptions, if taken to concrete implementations, would lead to very inefficient procedures.
 Furthermore, there are many computational components that are simply incompatible with the above framework, e.g. dropout units, max pooling units, ...

 I believe the reliance on this example is a hangover from an era where such architectures did encapsulate the vast majority of networks under study.
 Furthermore, its emphasise on a sleek formula that could, in theory, be hand calculated is also reminiscent from a time when compute was less available.
 Furthermore, I would argue that the above formulation is antithetical to the objectives of automatic differentiation.
 The main objective of automatic differentiation is to move away from a world where we have to manually derive derivatives.
 Armed with the toolkit of automatic differentiation, the problem solving process for getting the derivative of a fully defined forward implementation,  should not be to try and get some cleverly crafted set of iterative equations, it should be to pass the forward implementation to the automatic differentiation engine...
-That is not to say that the above formulation is not useful, for example, it provides useful insights into the exploding gradients problem.
+That is not to say that the above formulation is not useful, for example, it provides useful insights into the vanishing/exploding gradients problem.
 I am simply advocating for a much greater emphasis to be placed on the algorithmic automations provided by automatic differentiation.

 ## Background